Should you buy

 translators working simultaneously or in different time zones.

-- Your projects need to be translated into several languages (e.g.
+Your project needs to be translated into several languages (e.g.

 translators need to be involved.

-cover a range of various specialisms not typically covered by a single
+cover a range of specialist areas not typically covered by a single

 freelance translator, e.g. marketing & PR, medical trials, financial